Senior Recruitment Consultant

 What would you say is different about HorizonOne’s approach to recruitment?

 We stand apart from so many recruitment companies by focusing on quality not speed.
-Rather than judging success by transactions, we are focussed on adding real value.
-We want to be able to work with a Candidate on an ongoing basis, looking at their long term career options not just pushing them in to the next placement.
+Rather than judging success by transactions, we are focused on adding real value.
+We want to be able to work with a candidate on an ongoing basis, looking at their long term career options not just pushing them in to the next placement.
 We consult with our clients to determine exactly who will be the right fit for their organisation, not just match a list of skills with a job description.

 It is a refreshingly honest, open and meaningful approach to recruitment.